 One other note; I know that with adults it is considered meta-gaming when a player blurts out his knowledge of the game outside of his character’s experience, but I love it when the kids recognize and get excited about those little metagame aspects in the adventure.
 When James yells out “Drider” even though his character has never seen one, or when Jack cringes that “Lolth” might show up to kill them, because he once read a Drizzt novel, it tells me that they are really engaged and that’s the best thing a DM can hope for.
 And I will always argue that these bits of knowledge come from stories their characters have heard from some fireside tale or in-game tomes they may have read.

 Anyway, thanks for indulging me and my ramblings with these exceeding long diaries.
 Hopefully, you find something useful or entertaining in them.
-Check out my Resources Page for all stuff I use during the module.
+And to further help your campaign, I’ve also created a Lost Mine of Phandelver Resource Page that includes everything I used to run this adventure all in one place.
+Session Diaries, Maps, Handouts, Stat Sheets, Everything.
+I hope this helps.
+Enjoy!

 Next week, the heroes find the last Rockseeker brother, search for more strange silver blocks and finally begin to meet (and kill) the more unusual denizens of the dungeon.